 Longhorn Textbook Access (LTA).
 A partnership with the University Co-op designed to reduce the cost of digital textbooks and other course materials for students.
 Provides faculty support to choose course learning materials.

-UT Libraries also provides information and support for OER course materials.
-Visit Ashley Morrison's OER Guide and learn why it might be a good fit for your course and understand the impacts and benefits.
+For information and support for OER course materials, visit OER Guide and learn why it might be a good fit for your course and understand the impacts and benefits.

 Inter-Research Science Publisher, Book Series:

 From the press release: "The Foundation for Water Research (now part of the Institution of Environmental Sciences) (FWR/IES) and the Freshwater Biological Association (FBA) are pleased to announce the launch of their Freshwater Biology and Ecology Handbook.
 The unique scientific and charitable roles of the FWR/IES and FBA have enabled this book to be written in partnership with freshwater biology and water management experts and allow for it to be published free of charge and for public good, for use by the public, experts, and regulators."